alasdairnewson/film_grain_rendering_gpu/README.txt

   -filterSigma : standard deviation (in pixels) of the Gaussian filter applied to the continuous grain model [0.8] -zoom : zoom coefficient which increases the resolution of the output image with respect to the input image resolution [1.0]
   -algorithmID : identifier of the algorithm used.
-Can be equal to 0 (pixel-wise algorithm) or 1 (grain-wise algorithm) [0] -NmonteCarlo : number of Monte Carlo simulations [800]
+Can be equal to 0 (pixel-wise algorithm) or 1 (grain-wise algorithm) [0] -NmonteCarlo : number of Monte Carlo simulations.
+This influences the quality of the result (the higher the number, the better the quality, but the longer it takes) [800]

   #Further parameters concerning zoom and resolution.
 These parameters are to be specified if the user wishes to zoom on a specific region of the input image and only carry out the rendering in this region.
 In this case, you should also specify the number of pixels in the x and y directions (nX, nY).
   #Note, if the 'zoom' parameter is activated, then the following parameters are ignored, as they may potentially be incompatible with the zoom.